fickya1987/GAMAN-Project-for-TruEra-Challenge-Build-LLM-Applications-with-Google-Cloud-Vertex-AI-2023/README.md

 For communication tool between project creators and contributors, we will do video & chat in platform https://brie.fi/ng/ficky01#ficky01

-Also with regard to video & chat tools in our Web App, we are inspired by work of https://github.com/holtwick/briefing/.
+Also, with regard to video & chat tools in our Web App, we are inspired by work of https://github.com/holtwick/briefing/.

 Links of Demo Video: